wolfgangj/okami/README.md

     : count for [dup .
 1+] next ;
     5 10 count
     \ will display: 5 6 7 8 9

+Not having immediate words has a few consequences.
+For one, we have one additional return stack word most Forth systems don't need: `rswap`.
+We need this if we want to factor a part of code that uses the return stack into its own word.
+In traditional Forth, we could use `immediate` and `postpone` to inline the code.
+We can't do that, so we need `rswap` to get the value we're interested in.

+Another consequence is that `is` works slightly differently:
+It takes two XTs from the stack:
+For both the deferred word and the code that now defines it.
+This makes it easier to set the operation performed by the deferred word from compiled code.

 You'll have to figure the rest out from the source code for now. :-)